How to Apply Polycrylic

 Polycrylic dries quickly, usually in about two hours.
 It’s ready for light handling after about three hours.

 Yes.
-Apply the Polycrylic and allow each coat to dry for about two hours.
+Apply a coat and let it dry for about two hours.

-Lightly sand with 220 grit sandpaper between each coat.
-Then remove the sanding dust.
-First remove the majority of the dust with a ShopVac and then follow up with a tack cloth.
+Then lightly sand with 220-grit sandpaper before applying the next coat.
+After sanding, remove the dust.
+I usually vacuum up most of it with a ShopVac and then follow up with a tack cloth.

 Do not sand the last coat.

-TIP: Don’t use steel wool to sand between coats when using water-based products like Polycrylic.
-Water can cause steel wool to rust.
-If any of the steel wool is left behind it could cause a stain in the finish.
+TIP: Don’t use steel wool between coats when working with water-based products like Polycrylic.
+Moisture can cause tiny steel wool fibers to rust.
+If any of those fibers are left behind, they can create rust stains in the finish.

 How Do You Fix Streaks or Brush Strokes?

-Streaks and brush marks can be fixed by sanding and reapplying.
+You can fix streaks and brush marks by sanding and applying another coat.

-Then, remove the sanding dust.
-First, remove the majority of the dust with a ShopVac and then follow up with a tack cloth.
+Remove the sanding dust.
+I vacuum up most of it with a ShopVac and follow up with a tack cloth.

 Yes, Polycrylic can be applied over paint.

-I should also mention if your painted project has visible streaks or brush strokes, you will see those brush strokes even after the Polycrylic is applied.
+I should also mention if your painted project has visible streaks or brush strokes, you will see those after the Polycrylic is applied.
 The painted surface will need to be completely smooth for the Polycrylic to be completely smooth.

 Yes, Polycrylic can be applied over chalk-type paints.